divchaks/PlaywrightTest/README.md

 | **With debug**    | `PWDEBUG=1 npx playwright test`             | Runs tests in debug mode with step-by-step control          |
 | **Headed mode**   | `npx playwright test --headed`              | Runs tests in a visible browser window (not headless)       |

+### Step 3: Customize Test Settings
+You can modify the playwright.config.js file to set global options like timeouts, retries, headless mode, screenshots, and more.